I think you will agree, building a winning stock trading system is not easy.

-The only problem here is you need to understand what is a major turning point.
+The only problem here is you need to understand what is a significant turning point.

-Witness the 250%+ rise in the S&P 500 from the market bottom in 2009 to the all-time high in September 2017.
-That is an annualized 21% return.
-That is in the league of Warren Buffet.
-Even the best of day traders do not make that kind of return in a year, and they trade full-time.
+Witness the 337%+ rise in the S&P 500 from the market bottom in 2009 to the market high in 2020.
+That is an annualized 30% return.
+That is in the league of Warren Buffett.
+Even the best of day traders do not make that kind of profit in a year, and they trade full-time.

-Those dealing in Options can tell you that the gains can be great but the losses also, it is a numbers game.
+Those dealing in Options can tell you that the gains can be significant, but the losses also, it is a numbers game.
 But even trading in stocks can be a volatile experience.
-Alternatively, major negative market changes are slow to catch on as the millions of market participants go through the emotions of shock, denial, and acceptance.
-This is in your favor and it gives you time to act.
+Alternatively, significant negative market changes are slow to catch on as the millions of market participants go through the emotions of shock, denial, and acceptance.
+This is in your favor, and it gives you time to act.

-Alternatively, people trade leveraged ETFs for gains, read our 3X Leveraged ETF Trading Strategy
+Alternatively, people trade leveraged ETFs successfully for gains, read our 3X Leveraged ETF Trading Strategy

-Technical Analysis Applies to markets even better than to individual stocks.
-Rather than having to apply short and long-term stochastics to an intraday chart for a specific stock you can focus on the big picture.
+The technical analysis applies to indices even better than to individual stocks.
+Rather than having to apply short and long-term stochastics to an intraday chart for a specific share, you can focus on the big picture.
 Using price based indicators to assess if the market is in a major up or downtrend.
 I have provided countless lessons in evaluating the direction of the stock market on this website and in seminars.